-- 14.13.1 Paragraph 58 of the NPPF sets out that planning obligations should only be sought where: - they are necessary to make the development acceptable in planning terms; - directly related to the development; - and fairly and reasonably related in scale and kind to the development. - 14.13.2 This is in accordance with Regulation 122 of the Community Infrastructure Levey (CIL) Regulations.
-The following identifies those matter that the Council would seek to secure through a planning obligation, if it were proposing to grant planning permission. - Early Years and Childcare: Financial contribution of £500,947.00 - Primary Education: Financial contribution of £1,398.600
+- 14.13.1 Paragraph 58 of the NPPF sets out that planning obligations should only be sought where: - they are necessary to make the development acceptable in planning terms. - directly related to the development. - and fairly and reasonably related in scale and kind to the development. - 14.13.2 This is in accordance with Regulation 122 of the Community Infrastructure Levey (CIL) Regulations.
+The following identifies those matter that the Council would seek to secure through a planning obligation, if it were proposing to grant planning permission.

-- Secondary Education: Financial contribution of £1,282,416.00. - Libraries: Financial contribution of £18,672.00). - NHS: Financial contribution of £310, 080.00. - Provision of 40% affordable housing. - Provision of 5% wheelchair accessible and adaptable dwellings (M4(3) - Building Regulations 2010. - Provision, long-term on-going maintenance and transfer of public open space. - Financial contribution of £654,640 towards bus services. - Provision of new bus stops on Bedwell Road - Public Right of way upgrading: Financial contribution of £45,000 - Residential Travel Plan - Residential Travel Pack - Hatfield Forest Financial Contribution - 14.13.3 A section 106 Agreement under the provisions of the Town and Country Planning Act 1990, as amended, is currently being drawn up.
-It is considered that, subject to the developer entering a S106 agreement to provide the above contributions, the proposal would comply with the requirements of ULP Policy GEN 6.
+- Early Years and Childcare: Financial contribution of £500,947.00 - Primary Education: Financial contribution of £1,398.600 - Secondary Education: Financial contribution of £1,282,416.00. - Libraries: Financial contribution of £18,672.00). - NHS: Financial contribution of £310, 080.00. - Provision of 40% affordable housing. - Provision of 5% wheelchair accessible and adaptable dwellings (M4(3) Building Regulations 2010. - Provision, long-term on-going maintenance and transfer of public open space. - Financial contribution of £654,640 towards bus services. - Provision of new bus stops on Bedwell Road - Public Right of way upgrading: Financial contribution of £45,000 - Residential Travel Plan - Residential Travel Pack

+- Hatfield Forest Financial Contribution - Financial contribution toward Elsenham and Ugley Village Hall. - 14.13.4 A Section 106 Agreement under the provisions of the Town and Country Planning Act 1990, as amended, is currently being drawn up.
+It is considered that, subject to the developer entering a S106 agreement to provide the above contributions, the proposal would comply with the requirements of ULP Policy GEN 6 in respect of mitigation of the development in so far as paragraph 14.13.2.